-Minimum 5 years acute adult care clinical experience with critical care and management capabilities and CDI experience.
-Minimum 5 years staff management/Supervisory Experience in a CDI environment.
+Minimum 10 years acute adult care clinical experience preferably with critical care and management experience; previous CDI experience, preferred.
 Excellent written and verbal communication skills, including the ability to present ideas and concepts effectively to physicians; knowledge of disease process as well as anatomy and physiology; knowledge of correct business English with strong organizational skills; computer literacy; critical thinking skills; able to work independently as well as in a team setting.
 Knowledge of Medicare Part A and Part B and regulatory environment.
 Current/valid State of New York RN license; CCDS certification required after 1 year of employment.
 Demonstrates project management expertise

 BSN required; Masters preferred.

 If applicable, the individual performing this job may reasonably anticipate coming into contact with human blood and other potentially infectious materials.
 Individuals in this position are required to exercise universal precautions, use personal protective equipment and devices, and learn the policies concerning infection control.

 Good Samaritan Hospital in Suffern, NY, is a 286-bed hospital providing emergency, medical, surgical, obstetrical/gynecological and acute-care services to residents of Rockland and southern Orange counties in New York; and northern Bergen County, NJ.
 The hospital is home to a recognized cardiovascular program, comprehensive cancer-treatment services, the area's leading Wound and Hyperbaric Institute and outstanding maternal/child services that includes a Children's Diagnostic Center.
 Good Samaritan Hospital also provides social, psychiatric and substance-abuse services and its certified home-care agency supports residents of the Hudson Valley and beyond.